The Bankrate promise

 Bridge loans can be costly to get, too.
 Closing costs are usually a few thousand dollars, plus up to 2 percent of the loan’s original value, and they usually come with an origination fee — and that’s before you even close on your new home mortgage.

 If you’re interested in a bridge loan, be prepared for potentially paying a higher interest rate than you would for a standard mortgage.
 Many lenders base their bridge loan rates on the prime rate (currently at 8.5 percent), while others set their rates a couple of percentage points higher than the prime rate.
 Bridge loans generally have higher rates than conventional loans, mostly because they’re short-term financing solutions that provide funds quickly — and lenders charge more for this convenience.

 Pros and cons of bridge loans

-- Payment flexibility: You can defer payments until your current home sells, or you can make interest-only payments.
+- Payment flexibility: You can defer payments until your current home sells, or make interest-only payments.

 - No contingency needed: Rather than place a contingency on your new home purchase that your old home must sell for financial reasons, a bridge loan provides the funds to settle on your new home even if the old one hasn’t sold yet.

 - Equity requirements: Many lenders require at least 20 percent equity in the current home.
 This can be a barrier to entry for some.